httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 because the representation metadata refers to the patch document and not to the target resource (see Section 2 of {{?PATCH=RFC5789}}).

-In PATCH responses, the representation digest MUST be computed on the selected representation of the patched resource.

-`Digest` usage with PATCH is thus very similar to POST, but with the resource's own semantic partly implied by the method and by the patch document.

 # Deprecate Negotiation of Content-MD5 {#deprecate-contentMD5}

 This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by